 On January 8, 2009, we were served by Trust Venture, on behalf of the Trust, with a purported derivative action filed in the Circuit Court of Tuscaloosa County, Alabama (the "Court").
 The lawsuit related to the non-operating NPI held by the Trust on certain wells owned by Robinson's Bend Production II, LLC ("RBP II"), a subsidiary of the Company, in the Robinson's Bend Field in Alabama, and alleged, among other things, a breach of contract under the conveyance associated with the NPI and the agreement establishing the Trust and asserted that above market rates for services were paid, reducing the amounts paid to the Trust in connection with the NPI.
 The lawsuit sought unspecified damages and an accounting of the NPI.
 The Court made the Trust a nominal party to the lawsuit.
 On February 4, 2011, the parties entered into a settlement agreement subject to approval by the Court.
 At a preliminary hearing on February 17, 2011, the Court approved a form of notice of a settlement among the parties to be sent by the Trust to its unitholders.
-On April 13, 2011, the Court approved the settlement was June 13, 2011.
+On April 13, 2011, the Court approved the settlement and the effective date of the settlement was June 13, 2011.
 The settlement with Trust Venture, its successor and the Trust provided, among other things:

-RBP II made a payment of \$1.2 million to reimburse Trust Venture and its successor for their legal fees and expenses incurred in prosecuting the lawsuit;
+- RBP II made a payment of \$1.2 million to reimburse Trust Venture and its successor for their legal fees and expenses incurred in prosecuting the lawsuit, \$0.6 million of which was reimbursed to us by a subsidiary of Constellation in October 2011; - RBP II made an irrevocable offer to purchase the NPI relating to the Robinson's Bend Field from the Trust for at least \$1 million, when it is separately offered for sale by the Trust at public auction within 180 days of the effective date of the settlement, with such bid amount being deposited by RBP II in a third-party escrow account pending the public auction.
+RBP II, as well as any other bidders at the auction, shall have a right to submit a higher topping bid.
+RBP II was notified in November 2011, that it was the winning bidder at the public auction for the NPI; - The parties agreed that the cumulative deficit balance in the NPI account is approximately \$5.8 million as of September 30, 2010, and that no further payments will be due to the Trust with respect to the NPI unless and until the cumulative deficit balance is reduced to zero; - Trust Venture and its successor agreed, on behalf of the Trust, that all prior and current calculations, charges and deductions contained in such cumulative deficit NPI balance are in compliance with the terms of the Conveyance and, to the extent applicable thereunder, do not exceed competitive contract charges prevailing in the area for any such operations and services;

-- RBP II made an irrevocable offer to purchase the NPI relating to the Robinson's Bend Field from the Trust for at least \$1 million, when it is separately offered for sale by the Trust at public auction within 180 days of the effective date of the settlement, with such bid amount to be deposited by RBP II in a third-party escrow account pending the public auction.
-RBP II, as well as any other bidders at the auction, shall have a right to submit a higher topping bid; - The parties agreed that the cumulative deficit balance in the NPI account is approximately \$5.8 million as of September 30, 2010, and that no further payments will be due to the Trust with respect to the NPI unless and until the cumulative deficit balance is reduced to zero; - Trust Venture and its successor agreed, on behalf of the Trust, that all prior and current calculations, charges and deductions contained in such cumulative deficit NPI balance are in compliance with the terms of the Conveyance and, to the extent applicable thereunder, do not exceed competitive contract charges prevailing in the area for any such operations and services; - The Water Gathering and Disposal Agreement between RBP II and another subsidiary of the Company was amended to reduce the fee from \$1.00 per barrel to \$0.53 per barrel beginning on the first day of the month following the effective date of the settlement and to extend the term for an additional ten years, and Trust Venture and its successor agreed, on behalf of the Trust, that the fees under such agreement do not exceed competitive contract charges prevailing in the area for the operations and services provided under such agreement during the extended term of such agreement; and - A mutual release among the parties became effective and the lawsuit was dismissed with prejudice.
+- The Water Gathering and Disposal Agreement between RBP II and another subsidiary of the Company was amended to reduce the fee from \$1.00 per barrel to \$0.53 per barrel beginning on July 1, 2011, and to extend the term for an additional ten years, and Trust Venture and its successor agreed, on behalf of the Trust, that the fees under such agreement do not exceed competitive contract charges prevailing in the area for the operations and services provided under such agreement during the extended term of such agreement; and - A mutual release among the parties became effective and the lawsuit was dismissed with prejudice.